Video, 6:38 min.

 "A study on the colonial evolvement of language in La Reunion, an island originally populated by white French settlers and their African slaves.

-There were no indigenous peoples in Reunion prior to the French settlement of the island, so the language for the landscape and nature developed at the moment of the settlement and slavery.
+There were no indigenous peoples in Reunion prior to the French settlement of the island, so the language for the environment developed at the moment of the settlement and slavery.
 It was an European language that would be used to describe the nature of an island in the middle of the Indian Ocean.

 The Creole language in Ile de Reunion negotiates between different cultures, perceptions of space and nature, and of the body in history.